Okayama University

 〇 Communication ability to engage in discussions with individuals from various fields during the problem-solving process.

-〇 Specialized ability to possess fundamental and systematic expertise in each of the four courses.
+〇 Specialized ability to possess fundamental and systematic expertise in each of the five programs.

 〇 Liberal arts ability to maintain interest in and a commitment to learning about all fields related to agriculture, including Earth and Humanity.